Rio Tinto plc – Annual report – 31 December 2021

 1 Principal accounting policies (extract)

-(k) Close-down, restoration and environmental obligations (note 26)
+(l) Close-down, restoration and environmental obligations (note 25)

 The Group has provisions for close-down and restoration costs which include the dismantling and demolition of infrastructure, the removal of residual materials and the remediation of disturbed areas for mines and certain refineries and smelters.
 These provisions are based on all regulatory requirements and any other commitments made to stakeholders.

-Closure provisions are not made for those operations that have no known restrictions on their lives as the closure dates cannot be reliably estimated.
-This applies primarily to certain Canadian smelters which have indefinite- lived water rights or power agreements for renewably sourced power with local governments.
+Closure provisions are not made for those operations that have no known restrictions on their lives as the closure dates cannot be reliably estimated, instead a contingent liability is disclosed (refer to note 30).
+This applies primarily to certain Canadian smelters which have indefinite- lived water rights from local governments permitting electricity generation from hydro-power stations.

 Close-down and restoration costs are a normal consequence of mining or production, and the majority of close-down and restoration expenditure is incurred in the years following closure of the mine, refinery or smelter.
 Although the ultimate cost to be incurred is uncertain, the Group’s businesses estimate their costs using current restoration standards and techniques.

-Provisions for close-down and restoration costs do not include any additional obligations that are expected to arise from future disturbance.
+Provisions for close-down and restoration costs do not include any additional obligations which are expected to arise from future disturbance.